The British National Bibliography

 Extending the scope of the British National Bibliography

 Other discrete areas of publishing activity contribute to the national bibliography, not all of which are covered by the British Library.
 Government and many other official publications, for example, are recorded in the catalogues produced by the Stationery Office.
-In co-operation with other organisations, Metadata Services is currently developing plans for further extending the scope and coverage of the national bibliography.
+In co-operation with other organisations, Collection Metadata is currently developing plans for further extending the scope and coverage of the national bibliography.
 For example, records for UK online electronic resources began to appear in the BNB from the third week of February 2003.

 The titles which make up that part of the national bibliography published by the British Library, and the records they contain, are available to search online and download in MARC format via the Z39.50 service.